lum-network/public-assets/README.md

 ## Assets Requirements

 - file extension: `.png`
+- file content should be a square asset of `256x256`
 - file name: should be your `valoper_address.png`
 - file directory: assets are stored per network `chain-id`